jaydeep987/ptm-tool/README.md

 Tool to manage all your project links at one place and manage your project easily.

-*Note:* This tool is not made professional usage.
+*Note:* This tool is not made for professional usage.
 Purpose of tool is just for personal use and made for learning new technologies.

 More details will be added soon.